meghaninmotion/CNI-Member-Survey-Value/README.md

 More details on the organizations can be found at https://www.cni.org/about-cni/membership/members.

 This visualization was developed by pairing with Claude AI to develop html to represent a comparison of member perspectives derived from survey feedback.
-As survey data it is historical data and is also not to be considered comprehensive; rather it is presented for exploration.
+As survey data, it is both non-comprehensive historical data.
+It is presented for exploration and further discussion.
 It can be further developed with your feedback and suggestions.
 Please share those thoughts - and report errors - as pull requests!